 Maybe due to a lack of information?
 I doubt it.
 Or perhaps the representative aspect of its recent history?
 I mean, Nuremberg has had its fair share of drama since its founding back in the year 1050 A.C. after all!

-Anyhow, even if all you have is one day in Nuremberg, the (unofficial) Franconian capital is worth a visit.
-Besides its gastronomic delicacies (hello, 3 im Weckla!) and the stunning historical city center, the richness of its culture and history will be like a breath of fresh air.
+Anyhow, even if all you can do is take a day trip to Nuremberg, the (unofficial) Franconian capital is worth a visit and not only for all the WWII sites.
+Besides its gastronomic delicacies (hello, 3 im Weckla!) and the stunning historical city centre, the richness of its culture and history will be like a breath of fresh air.

-But before I get started with this mini guide about making the most on your next day trip to Franconia and the things to do in Nuremberg, I want to ask you to please forget whatever you’ve heard so far about Nuremberg.
+But before I get started with this mini guide on making the most of your next day-trip to the Franconian capital and tell you more about all the things to do in Nuremberg, I want to ask you to please forget whatever you’ve heard so far about Nuremberg.
 Jump on your train with a clean fresh mind, let Nuremberg surprise you, enamore you, show you her true beauty.
 That being said, let’s get started!

 THINGS TO SEE AND DO IN ONE DAY IN NUREMBERG

 First of all, most of what you’ll see in the old town of Nuremberg is fairly, unfortunately, fairly new in spite of its looks.
 The city was one of the strategic centres of the Nazi regime, due to that as well as being considered the “most German city in Germany”, towards the end of World War II, the Allies bombed the Franconian city destroying it almost to its entirety.